Mozzler/yii2-rbac/README.md

 - `true`: Grant full access
 - `false`: Don't grant access via this policy
-- `filter(Array)`: PHP Array as a filter to apply to database results (Only applies to Model policies)
+- `filter(Array)`: PHP Array as a filter to apply to database results (Only applies to policies linked to models)